 Here are 17 smart home improvement tips you should know.
 Generally, houses built after 1990 are considered newer and homes built before 1920 are considered older.
 However, the age of the home is subjective and depends on many factors, such as the style and quality of construction, local climate and geology, and any work done during its lifetime.
 If you're buying a 100-year-old house that has been vacant for a while, you may find pests inside.

-If you're buying a 100-year-old home that has been empty for a long time, you're likely to find pests inside.
-By contrast, houses built 80 or 100 years ago or more actually tend to have a more robust construction than those built more recently, according to Saltzman.
-Make sure that a professional evaluates the water situation and takes into account the improvements needed to decide if the older house in question is worth it.
-In places where housing costs have increased significantly and are nearing their peak, even buying a rental home that appears to be reasonably priced can be too expensive.

-Read about the benefits you can get and the challenges you'll face when buying a 100-year-old home before deciding whether to invest in one.
+On the other hand, homes built 80 or 100 years ago or more tend to have more robust construction than those built more recently, according to Saltzman.
+Make sure a professional evaluates the water situation and takes into account any improvements needed to determine if the older house is worth it.
+In areas where housing costs have risen significantly and are nearing their peak, even buying a seemingly reasonably priced rental property may be too expensive.
+Learn about the advantages and challenges of buying a 100-year-old home before making your decision.

-If you choose to fix most or all of the problems as they arise, you'll likely end up spending tens of thousands of dollars during your time at home.
+If you choose to fix most or all of the issues as they arise, you could end up spending tens of thousands of dollars during your time in the house.
 If you've decided to buy a 100-year-old home, then you need a tool that can help you with your search.
-But if renovating your old home means you can charge a high rent to decent tenants who are willing to pay it, then the extra expense may be worth it.
-Large-scale renovation work can take many months, if not years, to complete, and if home prices fall or remain stable during that period, a home may not be worth investing in at the end of the project.
+But if renovating your old home means you can charge high rent to good tenants who are willing to pay it, then the extra expense may be worth it.
+Large-scale renovation work can take many months or even years to complete, and if home prices fall or remain stable during that period, a home may not be worth investing in at the end of the project.

 As a result, you probably won't have to fix these problems (unless they endanger other properties) after taking possession of your old home.
-By far the most popular financing option for a repair company is a renovation loan, either through a home equity line of credit or a mortgage.
+The most popular financing option for repair companies is usually a renovation loan, either through a home equity line of credit or mortgage.